dibley1973/ModelMaking.WindowFrameCalculator/README.md

 The purpose of this project is to build a small HTML and JavaScipt single page application that will allow the user to enter the following information:

+## Technologies
+- Pure HTML 5
+  - Use semantic HTML where possible
+- Native javascript only
+  - No node packages / js frameworks

 ## Requirements

 **Given the window information specified below...**